 It seems like an Assistant Principal didn’t learn that much from Alcohol Awareness Week after she showed up to school drunk.
 On the first day of their awareness week, Pierre Part Primary called authorities after the assistant principal drove drunk to the campus, with a blood-alcohol level almost three times the legal limit.
 She was immediately arrested for driving while intoxicated.

-49-year-old Rachel Turley was detained after he blood alcohol content was .224- the legal limit is .08.
-A sheriff’s deputy was able to track down Turley after reports of a dangerous driver were reported along Highway 870 in Assumption Parish.
-Turley was not at school the following two days, but they school stated she would return to her regular schedule next week
+49-year-old Rachel Turley was detained after her blood alcohol content was .224 (the legal limit is .08).
+A sheriff’s deputy was able to track down Turley after several reports of a dangerous driver were reported along Highway 870 in Assumption Parish.
+Turley was not at school the following two days but administration stated she would return to her regular schedule the following week.

 Hey Turley, maybe try drinking on a Saturday if you really really need to?
 Or maybe just call in sick?